daviddalpiaz/r4sl/08-tradeoff.md

 ## Simulation

 We will illustrate these decompositions, most importantly the bias-variance tradeoff, through simulation.
-Suppose we would like a train a model to learn the true regression function function $f(x) = x^2$.
+Suppose we would like to train a model to learn the true regression function function $f(x) = x^2$.

 ```r